CyberMiles/smart_contracts/HelloWorld/README.md

 See installation instructions here: <http://truffleframework.com/docs/getting_started/installation>

-Once the installation is done, we can make a new directory and run `init truffle` inside of it.
+Once the installation is done, we can make a new directory and run `truffle init` inside of it.
 Then create or copy the *HelloWorld.sol* file inside the *'contracts'* directory.
 Create a *migrations/2_deploy_contracts.js* file with the content:

 `var HelloWorld = artifacts.require("./HelloWorld.sol");
 module.exports = function(deployer) {